DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 - Many page elements such as buttons, icons, links have tooltips.
 To do this, you need to hover the mouse cursor over them.
 It is also important for the administrator to help users to master the CRM.

 **Pay attention!** Help pages are dynamic.
 Their content depends on the user's role.
-Users who are assigned rights individually (without role assignment) will not be able to access the help page.
+Users who are assigned rights individually (without a role assignment) will not be able to access the help page.
 Such users should be instructed to work in CRM by the administrator.

 ## Setting up adding commercial requests in Django CRM